syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/breadcrumb/EJ2_ASP.NETCORE/icons.md

 # Icons

-The Breadcrumb component contains an icon/image to provide a visual representation of an item.
+The Breadcrumb component contains an icon or image to provide a visual representation of an item.

 ## Loading icon in BreadcrumbItem